itu-algorithms/itu.algs4/README.md

 ## Documentation

 You can use python's built-in `help` function on any package, sub-package, public class, or function to get a description of what it contains or does.
-This documentation should also work with your IDE of choice.
+This documentation should also show up in your IDE of choice.
 For example `help(algs4)` yields the following:

 ```